jrinehuls/Appointment-Scheduling-Java-SQL/README.txt

     earlier than the current local time.
 These appointments are all in the past and are displayed in a TableView.
 CLick on the Exit to Main button to return to the main screen.
 To close the application, click on the X in the top right corner.

-Description of additional report from part A.3.f: This report shows all appointments that have end times that are
-    earlier than the current local time.
-These appointments are all in the past and are displayed in a TableView.